UPDATE – the Scheme has now been approved by the court.

-Provident Financial Group (PFG) has proposed a Scheme of Arrangement to reduce the refunds it has to pay to customers given unaffordable loans through its Provident Personal Credit (PPC) subsidiary.
+Provident Financial Group (PFG proposed a Scheme of Arrangement to reduce the refunds it has to pay to customers given unaffordable loans through its Provident Personal Credit (PPC) subsidiary.

 There are three stages in getting a Scheme approved.
-Provident is now in the second stage – Voting:
+Provident is now in the third stage – seeking court approval:

 - On 22 April 2021, the voting arrangements for the Scheme were approved by the court.

 - From 17 May to 19 July, customers could vote to approve or reject the Scheme.
 A large majority approved the Scheme.

-- On 30 July, a second court hearing will decide whether the Scheme should go ahead.
+- On 30 July, a second court hearing was held to decide whether the Scheme should go ahead.
+The judgment will be published next week, probably on 4 August.

 My previous article Provident proposes a Scheme to cap refunds gave the background to the Scheme – the increasing numbers of affordability complaints, the changing legal and regulatory environment, as well as the pandemic.